How to teach your children how to share with their friends and siblings in a way that is safe, and fair.

 What If Your Child Is The One Waiting To Be Shared With?

-It can be difficult to watch an impulsive 3 year old waiting for a friend to finish with their toy, but there are ways you can make the waiting period less difficult for them.
+It can be difficult to watch an impulsive toddler with low emotional intelligence waiting for a friend to finish with their toy, but there are ways you can make the waiting period less difficult for those with no understanding of time.

-Showing empathy towards your child can be done with these phrases:
+Showing empathetic behavior towards your child can be done with these phrases:

 - Oh my goodness, waiting is so hard!